obsxrver/ComfyUI-Distributed/README.md

 - `--enable-cors-header` - **Required** if using remoter workers
 - `--lowvram` - For GPUs with less memory
 - `--highvram` - For high-end GPUs
+- `--reserve-vram 2` - Reserves 2GB of VRAM.
+Recommended for your primary/display GPU

 ---